tyler-insight/insight-2017/work/_posts/2000-01-04-parallel-44-wine-labels.md

 - Packaging
 ---

 Located just outside Green Bay, Parallel 44 makes wines from grapes grown and harvested in Wisconsin’s Frozen Tundra.
-From the frozen vineyard field to the frozen Packers football field, Wisconsin winters were the inspiration for these labels designed by Insight.
+The cold climate grapes grown near a town known for football were the inspiration of blending a vineyard and a football field into a memorable image and an effective label.

 <div class="images">
 <img class="half first fit" data-aos="fade-up" data-featherlight="/img/projects/parallel-44-wine-labels/parallel-44-labels-2.jpg" src="/img/projects/parallel-44-wine-labels/parallel-44-labels-2.jpg"